jbeaven/sap-api-docs/operator-4.md

 *** update the configuration if needed, a default basepath is already set from the spec
-*   so the following call is only necessary if the url should be different /blck/op4_cl_ConfigurationApi=>config( exporting i_basepath = gcc_basepath ).
+*** so the parameter i_basepath is only needed if the url should be different to that specified
+    /blck/op4_cl_ConfigurationApi=>config(
+      exporting
+        i_basepath = gcc_basepath ).